asemio/SZXX/README.md

 All in all:
 - `SZXX.Zip` and `SZXX.Xml` are fast
 - `SZXX.Xlsx` is extremely fast for a streaming parser, and fast compared to the average non-streaming parser that loads everything into memory.
-In theory, an equally optimized non-streaming parser should manage to be faster than `SZXX.Xlsx`.

-Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 64 seconds **using only 11MB of memory**.
-The same file takes 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**.
+Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 55 seconds **using only 9MB of memory**.
+In 2022, the same file used to take 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**, but improvements to LibreOffice have recently brought it down to 36 seconds and **1.1GB**.

-About 10% faster than LibreOffice, but the real win is on memory usage and predictability.
+Where SZXX wins is on memory usage and predictability.

 ### Any performance tips?